maximelehericy/nextcloud-docker-test-env/README.md

 This project implemented **Nextcloud** in the following ways:
 - ✅ Standalone Nextcloud
 - ✅ Federated Nextcloud instances (with several standalone instances)
-- ⌛ Nextcloud Global Scale
+- ✅ Nextcloud Global Scale

 This project also provides the following **integrations**:
 - ✅ Nextcloud Office (based on Collabora Online, for online editiong of office files)
 - ✅ Nextcloud talk high-performance backend (for performant videoconference)
 - ✅ Nextcloud talk recording backend
 - ✅ Nextcloud whiteboard
+- ✅ Nextcloud Lookup server (shared user directory)
 - ✅ Nextcloud AppAPI docker socket proxy (for AI services)
 - ✅ Only Office (for online editiong of office files)
 - ✅ Open Project (for project management)